 The Barker Journey article for 2024 will be available for download, along with the rest of what is shaping up to be an interesting edition of our annual journal Learning in Practice.
 We will let you know when it is ready, rest assured.
 For now, I hope this post has whetted your appetite.
 And as always, feel free to be in touch if you want to chat further.

-Tim has held various leadership roles in schools in Australia and abroad for the past 24 years, alongside teaching history and modern languages.
-He is currently Research Principal at the Barker Institute, the school-based educational research centre at Barker College.
-His research interests include intercultural and interlingual learning and teaching, refugee education, and the role of student voice in improving educational practice.
-Tim believes embedding research informed practice has become increasingly important and is the mark of contemporary schools, empowering their teachers as experts and enabling their learners to thrive.
-He is one of the lead researchers for the Barker Institute’s ongoing, decade-long longitudinal study, the Barker Journey.
-Concurrently with his educational research responsibilities, Tim teaches History and Global Studies at Barker.
-Tim’s PhD investigated socio-political influences on contemporary German conceptions of history and archaeology.
+Tim has held leadership roles in schools across Australia and abroad for 25 years, alongside teaching History and Modern Languages.
+His research focuses on intercultural learning and pedagogical translanguaging, refugee education, and student voice in improving educational practice.
+He is a lead researcher for the Barker Institute’s ongoing decade-long longitudinal study, The Barker Journey.
+Alongside his research work, Tim currently teaches History and Global Studies.
+His PhD examined socio-political influences on contemporary German conceptions of history and archaeology.